 This blog is for those who want to try to build a modern Dynamic Knowledge Repository to demo on the 9th of December 2018.
 Arrangements for the celebrations are done by Christina Engelbart, SRI and CHM.

-We are hosting weekly chats to determine how we should celebrate the day.
-This will be Wednesdays at 5pm UK / 10am Pacific US time, initially on Skype: https://join.skype.com/lxu9OyoraNXU
+We are hosting weekly chats to determine what we should build, if anything, to demo on the day, to celebrate concrete action, not just general ideas.
+The calls are Wednesdays at 5pm UK / 10am Pacific US time, currently on Skype:

 About Doug Engelbart